 Will Apple TV+ become more expensive?

 Of course, this pricing isn’t set in stone.
-Some analysts believe that the fruit-named company undercut rivals in order to draw users in, with a view to increasing it after it has bulked out its collection of on-demand content.
-It’s all about providing value; it can’t justify charging the same as a more established rival like Netflix, which stocks more than a hundred exclusive titles, when it has just nine (no, we aren’t kidding) in its catalog right now.
+Some analysts believe that the fruit-named company undercut rivals to draw users in, intending to increase rates after it has bulked out its collection of on-demand content.
+It’s all about providing value; it can’t justify charging the same as a more established rival like Netflix, which stocks more than a hundred exclusive titles.

 What movies and shows are on Apple TV+?